 Conjunctivitis at a glance

-There are a number of causes including infection, allergies, irritants, injury and foreign object in the eye.
+Causes: Infection, allergies, irritants, injury and foreign object in the eye.

 Symptoms of cat conjunctivitis:

-This depends on the underlying cause but may include antibiotics, antivirals, supportive care and removal of the discharge.
+Cat conjunctivitis treatment: This depends on the underlying cause but may include antibiotics, antivirals, supportive care and removal of the discharge.

-Also known as pinkeye, conjunctivitis is a common disease in cats characterised by inflammation and pinkness of the conjunctiva, the pink membrane which covers the front of the eyeball and the inside of the eyelids.
+Also known as pink eye, conjunctivitis is a common disease in cats characterised by inflammation and pinkness of the conjunctiva, the pink membrane which covers the front of the eyeball and the inside of the eyelids.
 It can affect one eye (unilateral) or both eyes (bilateral) and covers a broad range of possible conditions.
 Conjunctival inflammation can be acute or chronic, infectious or non-infectious.

 It is extremely important to seek veterinary care when it comes to eye conditions as failure to do so could result in loss of vision.